-Wednesday 5.7.2017 in Latest Developments in Macedonia Country Page
+Wednesday 5.7.2017 in Latest Developments in North Macedonia Country Page

 On 17th May 2017, VMRO-DPMNE, a political party who had held power for over a decade, finally agreed to a peaceful transfer of power to end the political deadlock which has engulfed Macedonia since elections in December 2016.
 The former ruling party had previously blocked the Social Democrats from forming a coalition government with parties representing the interests of ethnic Albanians.
 Nationalists belonging to VMRO-DPMNE claimed that a coalition government, including parties representing ethnic Albanians, was a threat to national sovereignty.
 Countering this allegation, opposition groups claimed that VMRO-DPMNE's attempts to cling to power were in an effort to prevent criminal investigations into allegations of corruption within the party.